 First Team players are invited to represent the league’s National Conference at the WFA All-American Game in advance of the WFA National Championship Game.
 Both games take place on Saturday, July 25, 2021 in Canton, Ohio at Tom Benson Hall of Fame Stadium in the Hall of Fame Village powered by Johnson Controls.

 This is the first All-American selection for the rookie Aukshunas.
 She is the league leader and a perfect 22-for-22 on extra point kicks.
 Prior to joining the Renegades, Vanessa was captain of the Chelmsford (Mass.)
 High School girls soccer team and also ran track.
 Aukshunas pursued racquetball while studying at UMass Lowell and was an offensive MVP in the Merrimack Valley Flag Football League.

 Chanté Bonds #21, Tailback

-Earning her eight all-star selection in nine seasons, Chanté Bonds is a Top 3 rusher in Division I with 401 yards and 9 touchdowns.
+Earning her eight all-star selection in nine seasons, Chanté Bonds is a Top 3 rusher in the Pro Division with 401 yards and 9 touchdowns.
 Prior to her football career, she was an outstanding basketball player at Brockton (Mass.)
 High School.
 Bonds later helped Bentley University Women’s Basketball to the NCAA Division II Final Four in 2003 and was named Defensive Player of the Year by the Northeast 10 Conference.